 Indiana Spring Scout Blog: Underclass Scout Blog

 Our staff has been busy traveling across the state to get looks on players of all grad classes.
-Through two weeks of the spring, we release our Underclass Scout Blog, a blog focused on 2028/2029 prospects that show well in our follows.
+At around the halfway point of the spring, we release our second Underclass Scout Blog, a blog focused on 2028/2029 prospects that show well in our follows.
 Look for this blog to continously update throughout the spring, giving recruiters a cheat sheet for August, and allowing readers a quick look at some of Indiana's next-up prospects.

 Stay up to date with all scout blog content at the links below: